bonnette/SpiritDetect/README.md

 # Spirit Detector / Spook Camera
-The Spirit Detector application enables a user to pretend to be Ghost Hunters
+The Spirit Detector application enables a user to pretend to be a Ghost Hunter.
 <br><br>
 The user of the app is known as the "Narrator"
 <br>
-The app is used as a prop to support a fictional story that include ghosts.
+The app is used as a prop to support a fictional story that include ghosts, spirits and other un-worldly entities.<br>
-The app allows the "Narrator" to pretend to scan for ghosts within a physical space utilizing the Augmented Reality capabilities of the iPhone and this app.
+The app supports the "Narrator"as he pretends to scan for ghosts within a physical space utilizing the Augmented Reality capabilities of the iPhone and this app.<br>
-The "Narrator" spins a story about a ghost that will eventually end up in a photo with your children or friend.
+The "Narrator" spins a story about an entity that will eventually end up in a photo with the "Narrators" children or friend.
-The app is designed for an apple iPhone 14 or newer and IOS 16 or newer. **<--- Maybe we should check**.
+The app is designed for an apple iPhone 12 or newer and IOS 11 or newer.
 See a comprehensive list of supported devices here: https://www.apple.com/augmented-reality/ The buttons in the app enable the "Narrator" to Scan, Locate, and capture a ghost or entity in a physical space on a horizontal surface.
 The app can then be used to take a photo of the ghost along with the "Narrator"s children or anyone else in the view finder.
 <br><br>
+# When the app is first opened
+When the app is opened you are presented with the **Initial** "splash screen.
 # Scanning for ghosts<br>
 <div>
 <img src="https://github.com/bonnette/SpiritDetect/blob/main/iPhoneImage/splash.jpeg" alt="Image" style="float:left;width:200px;">